YellankiKaushik/YellankiKaushik/README.md

 ## ⚡ Builder Profile

+I’m an **AI Software Engineer and Full-Stack AI Builder** focused on turning ideas into complete, working AI products.

-I build the **system around the model**.
+I build the **system around the model** — not just the model integration.

 That means going beyond prompts and API calls into:

-**agent workflows · retrieval · local inference · structured outputs · deterministic validation · human authorization · observability · security · testing · deployment**
+**agent workflows · retrieval · local inference · structured outputs · deterministic validation · multimodal AI · human authorization · observability · security · testing · deployment**

 My work is increasingly focused on one engineering question: